icyphy/pretvm-artifacts/satellite-controller/README.md

 # Plot results
-After running the program generating a `result.txt` run
+After running the program generating a `results.txt` (the one used in the paper is already checked into this repo) run
 ```
 python3 scripts/plotSatellite.py results.txt .
 ```